BarthV/sensu-influxdb-extension/README.md

 Currently we're calling `influxdb.write_points(data)` to write data to Influx.
 It seems that `write_points` function is writing some of its warning (retries, connection issues, etc.) on stdout.

 This behaviour cannot be disabled or mutated yet.
 So it __will__ wreck your nice Sensu json logs.

-But We're working on that :-)
+We're working on that :-)